stfcodes/curtis/README.md

 ## Installation

-Install it yourself as or use it in your gemfile as `gem curtis`:
+Use the GitHub url in your Gemfile for now.
+RubyGems coming soon.

 ## Usage